metarhia/swayer/README.md

   - `original` - reference to original schema.
     <br><br>
 - Methods:
-  - `emitCustomEvent(name: string, data?: any): boolean` - emits a synthetic DOM event bubbling up through the component hierarchy, see Events section for more details.
+  - `emitEvent(name: string, data?: any): boolean` - emits a synthetic DOM event bubbling up through the component hierarchy, see Events section for more details.
 Returns the result of native `dispatchEvent(event: Event): boolean`